Lush, ancient forests; brilliant blue lakes; and massive volcanoes.

 Arrive in Bariloche, the gateway to the Northern Patagonian Lakes District.
 Bariloche has grown from a tranquil town on the shores of Lago Nahuel Huapi to a mountain destination of choice amongst the Argentine elite.
 Bariloche is also the chocolate capital of Argentina, with shops lining the streets of its main shopping district.
 Meet the group for welcome drinks and dinner at 7 pm.

 This morning we head north, skirting around the backside of bustling Bariloche, to the Llao Llao Peninsula and our trailhead for Cerro López.
 From the trailhead we climb through the forest to our first stop at Roca Negra, or Black Rock, a small hut in which we can enjoy a coffee or tea break.
 From there we continue our climb to Refugio López with unmatched views of the Llao Llao peninsula and Lago Nahuel Haupi.
 We then descend via the same route back to the van for quick transport.
-Tonight we stay at the premier hotel in Llao Llao.
+Tonight we stay at a lovely hotel in Llao Llao.

 Distance: 6 miles.
 Elevation gain/loss: 2400 ft.